-After missing one week of work due to an injury or illness incurred because of a workplace accident, you could be eligible for temporary total disability (TTD).
-Most employers are required to carry workers’ compensation insurance to pay for these benefits – approximately 66 percent of the average wage – if an employee is hurt or falls ill on the job.
-These payments last for up to 500 weeks (approximately 9 years) or until your doctor deems that you have reached maximum medical improvement and/or you are fit to return to work, whichever comes first.
+S.C.
+Ann. § 42-9-5 states that TTD pays for approximately 66 percent of the average weekly wage you earned before your injury.
+These payments last for up to 500 weeks (approximately nine years) or until your doctor deems that you have reached maximum medical improvement and/or you are fit to return to work, whichever comes first.

 South Carolina Temporary Total Disability Lawyer Near Me(888) 612-7001

 Permanent Total Disability Benefits